Luna-Repo/shadow-config/README.md

 Do not use this project for any unlawful purposes.

-This project does not provide or promote any specific usage scenarios.
+This project does not provide, promote, or imply any specific usage scenarios.
 Users are solely responsible for how they use this project.

+This repository provides configuration templates only.
+All values and endpoints must be provided by the user.

+The included rules are generic network routing examples and do not target or guarantee access to any specific services.